-These can be identified using the WLTP calculator in accordance with the available homologations.
+These can be identified using the WLTP Conversion Calculator in accordance with the available homologations.
 Options for calculating weight and/or aerodynamic changes are available.
 If individual values are not available for the respective conversion, it is possible to apply for homologation in consultation with the technical service and the regulatory authorities.

 The vehicles are available ex works with full CoC and light-duty approval in accordance with WLTP.
-The maximum permissible mass after the conversion can be determined using the WLTP calculator.
-Valid for the approved drive variants (see offer for countries).
+The maximum permissible mass after the conversion can be determined using the WLTP Conversion Calculator.
+Valid for the approved drive versions (see offer for countries).
 The values for the maximum vehicle weights depend on the drive/equipment combination of the basic vehicle and the conversion type.

-Please contact your responsible technical service for all vehicles for which no values can currently be generated using the WLTP calculator and check the possibility of an individual acceptance or a multi-stage type approval.
+For all vehicles/engine-gearbox versions for which no values can currently be generated using the WLTP Conversion Calculator, please contact your responsible technical service and check whether multi-stage type approval is possible.